-8 State Instruction 16-10 9 Supervisor Training Zero Tolerance
+6 State Instruction 16-107 Supervisor Training Zero Tolerance

-The local-level EO Officer must have staff and resources to coordinate LWDA compliance with the equal opportunity and nondiscrimination requirements of WIOA.
-The instruction also requires Boards to disseminate the policy in accordance with the notice requirement in 29 CFR §38.34, including the notice in publications, brochures, and presentations to orient new employees and applicants/registrants, and requires local-level EO Coordinators/Officers to ensure that applicants/registrants are notified of their rights.
-DEW provides updated posters, audio files, and Rights Handouts to the local-level EO Coordinators/Officers as they are developed or amended.
+The LWDA EO Coordinator must have staff and resources to coordinate LWDA compliance with the equal opportunity and nondiscrimination requirements of WIOA.
+The instruction also requires Boards to disseminate the policy in accordance with the notice requirement in 29 CFR §38.34, including the notice in publications, brochures, and presentations to orient new employees and applicants/registrants, and requires LWDA EO Coordinators to ensure that applicants/registrants are notified of their rights.
+DEW provides updated posters, audio files, and Rights Handouts to the LWDA EO Coordinators as they are developed or amended.

-Local-level EO Officers'/Coordinators' names, position titles and telephone numbers are made available to the public through:
+LWDA EO Coordinators' names, position titles and telephone numbers are made available to the public through: